Bernard Hale: Background

 The judge's sister Catherine Hoskins (1673-1703) was the mother of Catherine Cavendish, Duchess of Devonshire.
 Another sister Mary Plumer was the mother of the long-serving MP William Plumer.

 Bernard was educated at Eton College and Peterhouse, Cambridge, where his grand-uncle Bernard had been Master in the 1660s, matriculating at Peterhouse in 1695, graduating B.A. in 1699 and M.A. in 1702: he subsequently became a fellow of Peterhouse.
 He entered Gray's Inn in 1699, and was called to the Bar in 1705.
 He became one of the leaders of the English Bar, and was one of its top earners.
 He later transferred to Lincoln's Inn, and was briefly one of its Benchers.

 Family

 He married Anne Thoresby (or Thursby) daughter of John Thoresby of Northampton.
-They had seven children including:
+They had seven children: